unt-libraries/untl-metadata-documentation/docs/fields/citation.rst

 -------------

 -   This field should only be included if all of the authors (or creators) are not listed on the item or accompanying information

-    -   If all of the authors (or creators) are named individually, include them in the [Creator][] field according to the guidelines
+    -   If all of the authors (or creators) are named individually, include them in the :doc:`Creator </fields/creator>` field according to the guidelines

--   List the authors exactly as their names appear on the item, e.g.: Smith, Jones, et. al
+-   List the authors exactly as their names appear on the item, e.g.: Smith, Jones, et al.

 Preferred Citation